Mobile accessibility statement

 This means we:

-• work to make sure our app is in line with the Web Content Accessibility Guidelines (WCAG) v2.1 level AA (where they apply to mobile devices) and other international standards such as EN 301 549 (as updated from time to time)
+• use the Web Content Accessibility Guidelines (WCAG) v2.2 level AA and other international standards such as EN 301 549, as they apply to mobile accessibility

 • use guidance from the World Wide Web Consortium (W3C) to inform our standards